NhoaKing-Tech/jarvis-streamdeck/README.md

 lsusb | grep -i elgato
 # Should show your StreamDeck device

-# 3. Test Python environment
+# 3. Test Python environment (verify hidapi is accessible)
-python -c "import hidapi; print('HID access OK')" # or python3 if running from system python
+python -c "import hid; print('HID access OK')" # Note: import 'hid', not 'hidapi'
 # Should print "HID access OK" without errors
+# Alternative test: python -c "import hidapi; print('HID access OK')" (some installations use this)

 # 4. Test jarvis manually (use native terminal, not VSCode!)
-cd ~/Zenith/jarvis-streamdeck  # or wherever you cloned the repo python -m jarvis
+cd ~/projects/jarvis-streamdeck  # or wherever you cloned the repo python -m jarvis
 # Your StreamDeck should light up with the main layout
+# You will see the icons, but the buttons won't do anything yet until you customize layouts.py,
+# the shell scripts, the actions, etc.
 # Press Ctrl+C to stop

 # 5. Test jarvis service